ryedin/site/_deployment/volumes.md

       - /var/www/html
 ```

 This configuration will work with both `convox start` and `convox deploy`.
-Files written to `/var/www/html` will be persisted and shared between Processes of the same type.
+Files written to `/var/www/html` will be persisted on the Docker host.